derele/Mouse_Eimeria_Field/README.md

 For documentation of the assays behind datasets and the standardised column names see !ADD LINK!

+WHAT about EIMERIA species TYPING!?
+This data seems missing or not added in a standardized way!

 ### [Gene_expression](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_input/Gene_expression)

+Datasets are:
+- x
+- Y
+- Z

 For documentation of the assays behind datasets and the standardised column names see !ADD LINK!

 ### [Cryptosporidium](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_input/Cryptosporidium)

 For documentation of the assays behind datasets and the standardised column names see !ADD LINK!